stephen1000/enpyroments/README.md

 # Overview

-Enpyroments is a fully configurable tool for abstracting away the hassle of configuration files.
+enpyronments is a fully configurable tool for abstracting away the hassle of configuration files.

 Here's some use cases: